geogriffix1/BibleThemeRestApi/README.md

-# web-page-repo
+# BibleThemeRestApi
-This repository is for a tutorial.
+This is a set of REST Api commands for a MySql database